-- 2.1.
-We support: - 2.1.1.
-The establishment and enforcement of national quality standards for biodiesel, renewable fuel and related coproducts.
+- 2.1.1.
+The establishment and enforcement of national quality standards for biodiesel, renewable fuel and related co-products.
 Biodiesel shall be defined by meeting the specifications of the American Society of Testing and Materials 6751 or its properly designated successor; - 2.1.2.
-Diesel to be a biodiesel blend and gasoline be a renewable fuel blend; - 2.1.3.
-Efforts to educate consumers and industry on the benefits of biofuel blends higher than ten percent; - 2.1.4.
+Diesel to be a biodiesel blend and gasoline be an renewable fuel blend; - 2.1.3.
+Efforts to educate consumers and industry on the benefits of biofuel blends higher than ten percent: - 2.1.4.
 Legislation requiring the production of clear gasoline that would accommodate year-round blending with ethanol in all fuels; - 2.1.5.
 Research for the development of alternative denaturing options, in an attempt to make the denaturing of renewable fuel more economical; - 2.1.6.
-Including biodiesel in all the Department of Energy's (DOE) policies and materials regarding alternative and renewable fuels;

-- 2.1.7.
-Legislative and regulatory approval for use of higher ethanol blends in low-carbon, high-octane fuels to help automobile manufacturers meet fuel efficiency standards; - 2.1.8.
-Standardization of all new gasoline dispensers to be Underwriters Laboratories (UL) certified for a minimum of E-25; - 2.1.9.
-U.S. Department of Defense adoption and use of renewable fuels; and - 2.1.10.
+Including biodiesel in all the Department of Energy's (DOE) policies and materials regarding alternative and renewable fuels; - 2.1.7.
+Legislative and regulatory approval for a minimum 95 octane fuel standard utilizing higher blends of ethanol to help automobile manufacturers meet fuel efficiency standards; - 2.1.8.
+Standardization of all new gasoline dispensers to be Underwriters Laboratories (UL) certified for a minimum of E-30; - 2.1.9.
+The continuation of programs such as the Renewable Fuel Standard as legislated to promote increased sales and higher blends of biofuels; - 2.1.10.
+A national standard for the labeling and identification of biofuel products; - 2.1.11.
+U.S. Department of Defense adoption and use of renewable fuels; and - 2.1.12.
 Efforts to expand the use of renewable fuel in commercial aviation, maritime, and other large-volume users.

-- 2.2.1.
-Attempts to defund, repeal or rollback implementation of the RFS2; and - 2.2.2.
+2.2.1.
+Attempts to defund, repeal or rollback implementation of the RFS2; and

+2.2.2.
 Small Refinery Exemption waivers under the RFS and support the reallocation of waived gallons as originally mandated under the RFS2.